OmarRing0/WriteUps/nuclearhp-crack/README.md

 *Successful run — new ASCII art, still talking trash but this time it's welcoming you in.*

 New face, friendlier tone, but still threatening you that it's "not dead yet."
-Sure — come back anytime, I'll be ready. 😉
+Sure — come back anytime,inshallah I'll be ready. 😉

 ---